Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: On the choice of tuning parameters and

 \item For most of the cases with contaminated samples from Gumbel or Weibull type tails also, the estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ with any fixed $\alpha>0$ generate optimum bias and MSE at a large value of $k$.

-\item For all the three types of tails, the bias and MSE of $\hat{\gamma}_{ER,k}^{(\alpha)}$ at any fixed $\alpha >0$ decreases as $k$ increases; however, beyond a moderately large value near $k=200$ or $k=250$ the rate of change becomes quite small. \end{enumerate}
+\item For all the three types of tails, the bias and MSE of $\hat{\gamma}_{ER,k}^{(\alpha)}$ at any fixed $\alpha >0$ decreases as $k$ increases; however, beyond a moderately large value near $k=2n/5$ or $k=n/2$ (we have $n=500$ in our simulation) the rate of change becomes quite small. \end{enumerate}

-Therefore, it is clear from the above observations on the simulation results that the tuning parameter $\alpha$ controls a trade-off between efficiency and robustness of the estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ of tail index.
-Similar nature of the tuning parameter $\alpha$ is also observed in other minimum divergence estimators also; see, e.g., Base et al.~(1998) and Ghosh and Basu (2013).
-Thus, our empirical suggestion for the choice of $\alpha$ in any practical case is $\alpha=0.3$ as it gives only a slight loss in efficiency with much better performance under contamination.
-A larger value of $\alpha$ beyond 0.3 provide greater loss in efficiency without a significant improvement over the case $\alpha=0.3$.
+It is clear from the above observations that the tuning parameter $\alpha$ controls the trade-off between efficiency and robustness of the estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ of tail index.
+A similar effect of the tuning parameter $\alpha$ is observed in other minimum DPD estimators also; see, e.g., Basu et al.~(1998) and Ghosh and Basu (2013).
+Thus, our empirical suggestion for the choice of $\alpha$ in any practical case is $\alpha\approx 0.3$ generating only a slight loss in efficiency with much better performance with respect to contamination.

 On the other hand the parameter $k$ affects mainly the bias of the estimators $\hat{\gamma}_{ER,k}^{(\alpha)}$ and as $k$ increases both bias and MSE decreases.
 This effect of $k$ on the performance of $\hat{\gamma}_{ER,k}^{(\alpha)}$ possibly comes from the violation of our main assumption (\ref{EQ:ERM_def1}) at smaller values of $k$; as $k$ increases the assumption of exponential regression model gives a better approximation to the model.
-Further, beyond $k=200$ to $250$, these model approximation is good enough so that there is not much of a improvement in bias (and MSE) of the estimators as seen in the simulation study.
-Therefore, we suggest based on our empirical findings that $k$ in between 200 to 250 is a reasonable choice while applying the proposed methodology for any practical situation.
+Further, beyond $k=2n/5$ or $k=n/2$ (we have $n=500$ in our simulation), these model approximation is good enough so that there is not much of a improvement in bias (and MSE) of the estimators as seen in the simulation study.
+Therefore, we suggest based on our empirical findings, we suggest that $k$ in between $2n/5$ to $n/2$ will be a reasonable choice while applying the proposed methodology to any practical situation.